 IRA contribution

-Graduates could be on the verge of opening a pension account through their employer, but younger people – ie. See the article : How to get a larger Social Security check.
+Graduates could be on the verge of opening a pension account through their employer, but younger people – ie. To see also : Beat the Tax Deadline with a Contribution to Your Roth IRA.
 Graduates and elementary school students – they are probably still years away from that, so give them an advantage.

 In most cases, the Roth IRA for Children is a custodial IRA, meaning it will be run by an adult until the child is old enough that the funds can be transferred to the IRA on their behalf, said Rita Assaf, vice president of retirement and college management, Fidelity investments.
 For 2021, she said anyone can contribute to the Roth IRA for children, as long as total payments for the year do not exceed a graduate’s lower income for the year or $ 6,000.